Chi-teck/extension-configuration/README.md

 # Extension configuration Drupal module

-A set of Drush commands for managing extension configuration.
-Inspired by [Configuration development](https://www.drupal.org/project/config_devel) module.
+The module offers a set of Drush commands for managing extension configuration.

 ## Usage
 Configuration items to be synced should be defined in _.info.yml_ file under "config" section as follows: